-- This program is available to qualified commercial and/or industrial business customers of DTE Energy.
-Customers that are billed on non-residential rates are classified as business customers. - An exception to this policy is limited to agricultural customers that are on both residential and commercial rate codes: they have access to a special list of energy efficiency measures designed to specifically meet the needs of the farming, dairy, and greenhouse communities.
-These rebates are available only to commercial rate and residential rate customers whose primary source of income is from agricultural operations and activities. - DTE customers with a commercial meter, must use the main program application.

-- This program is not available to DTE Energy business customers and/or sites that are participating in a self-directed option for the current program year. - Qualified measures must be installed at facilities served by DTE Energy and projects must result in a measurable improvement in energy efficiency. - Equipment must be new and meet the specifications as set forth in the program catalog. - For each site, there must be at least one meter that is on an eligible rate schedule. - Customers must be in good standing prior to final application being processed.
-A final check of account status will be completed for all applicants.
-If a customer is not in good standing, they will be advised that they have 30 days, from date of contact to get account into good standing or the application will be cancelled.
+- This program is available to qualified business customers of DTE Energy.
+Customers that are billed on non-residential rates are classified as business customers. - · An exception to this policy is limited to agricultural customers that are on both residential and commercial rate codes.
+Agricultural customers have access to efficiency measures designed to specifically meet the needs of the farming, dairy and greenhouse communities.
+These measures are available only to commercial rate and residential rate customers whose primary source of income is from agricultural operations and activities. - DTE customers with a commercial meter must use the main program application. - This program is not available to DTE Energy business customers and/or sites that participate in a self-directed option for the current program year. - Qualifying measures must be installed at facilities served by DTE Energy and must result in a measurable improvement in energy efficiency. - Equipment must be new and meet the specifications as set forth in the program catalog. - For each site, there must be at least one meter that is on an eligible rate schedule. - The customer's account must be in good standing prior to the final application being processed.
+A final check of their account status will be completed for all applicants.
+If a customer's account is not in good standing, the customer will be advised that they have 30 days from the date of contact to get their account into good standing; otherwise, their application will be cancelled.

-This program is not available to DTE Energy residential customers (see agriculture exception above) or business customers in multifamily buildings consisting of three or more units in any building.
-These customers may be eligible to participate in the multifamily program for energy saving upgrades to both tenant and common areas.
+This program is not available to DTE Energy residential customers (see agriculture exception above).
+Business customers in multifamily buildings consisting of three or more units may be eligible to participate in the multifamily program, which provides energy-saving upgrades for tenant units and common areas.

-4 Project Requirements
+4 Project requirements